 With this as my frame of reference, you can probably understand why I’m cautiously optimistic about Disney Genie+.

 As a former FastPass ninja, I am mourning the loss of a system I knew how to leverage like there was no tomorrow.
 My family never waited more than 20 minutes for anything.
 Ever.

 I’m sure there are ways to leverage Disney Genie+ to get the most out of it too, we just need to learn them first.

 I’m a little less sanguine about the a la carte Lightning Lane.
-I’ll reserve judgement until we have an idea of prices.
-For a family of four or more, that could potentially add up.
+For a family of four or more, that could potentially add up, fast.

 Thoughts on Disney Genie as a Whole

 Now that we’ve dissected the biggest issue, let’s take a look at the overall functionality of Disney Genie.

 Again, I’m fairly optimistic about this one.
 I love the idea of making a Disney trip as stress free as possible.
 I know that so many people simply stressed themselves out to the max with all of the advanced planning required with the old system.

 Dining 180 days in advance, FastPasses either 30 or 60 days in advance.
 Not to mention the stress on the mornings that your booking windows opened.